elr0p3/FTPsimulation/ftp_server/README.md

 ### Implementation

-- Before doing anything you should send the following to the server authentification to the server
+- Before doing anything you should send the following to the server to authenticate the user

 ```
 ** NOTE: <endline> == \r\n